Top Businesses We Insure in the Media & advertising

 - Fire legal liability (liability to the landlord for damage to the rented premise)

 If a client or visitor in your office gets injured, you may be held responsible for the injuries.
 If they sue, your media or advertising company could be on the hook for any medical bills plus the cost of an attorney.
 General liability insurance will defend your business and pay claims or damages for which the business is legally liable for covered events.

-Please note that the general liability policy doesn't include coverage for employee injuries, auto liability, or watercraft liability, for these, there are separate and specific policies.
+Please note that the general liability policy doesn't include coverage for employee injuries, auto liability, or watercraft liability.
+For these, there are separate and specific policies.

 Third-party property damage

 In the marketing and advertising industry, you sometimes have offsite film or photo shoots or production locations where there are chances of damaging property at the site where you’re working.
-If your employee inadvertently breaks another person’s property, your general liability policy can cover the cost of repairing or replacing the damaged property.
+If your employee inadvertently breaks another person’s property, your general liability policy can cover repairing or replacing the damaged property.
 General liability may defend and pay court-ordered judgments for legal disputes over repairs for more expensive items to which coverage applies.

 What’s not covered under General Liability ?

 Most general liability policies for businesses in this industry do not get coverage for personal and advertising injury such as libel, slander, and copyright infringement.
 Typically, the General Liability policy excludes personal and advertising injury coverage for businesses in the media, art, and entertainment industries.
-Personal and Advertising injury coverage is closely related to the professional exposures of these businesses, so that is where coverage is found, under the Media Professional Liability policy.
-Since creating and producing content is the primary function of advertising and media businesses, the personal and advertising exposures are too broad so the general liability policies do not include this coverage for businesses in this industry.
+Personal and Advertising injury coverage is closely related to the professional exposures of these businesses, so that is where coverage is found under the Media Professional Liability policy.
+Since creating and producing content is the primary function of advertising and media businesses, the personal and advertising exposures are too broad, so the general liability policies do not include this coverage for companies in this industry.